 - 3. In 1948, the General Assembly of the United Nations created the Universal Declaration of Human Rights, which you'll find in the appendix of this coursebook.
 Read this document in its entirety.
 Compare it to the U.S. Bill of Rights.
 Where are there areas of overlap?
 Where do these important documents differ?
 Why do you think those who wrote and adopted it felt it necessary to make a universal declaration of human rights?
-Do you think it is still necessary? - The Universal Declaration of Human Rights includes language related to the inalienable rights of life, liberty, and security that closely resembles principles stated in the U.S. Constitution.
-However, it goes further in some respects, detailing, for example, rights related to marriage, seeking asylum from persecution, equal pay for equal work, education and the choice of educational method, and "the free and full development of [one's] personality."
-Student answers will vary as they choose which aspects of these two documents to compare and contrast. - 4.
+Do you think it is still necessary? - 4.
 Imagine you have been chosen to help establish the first human colony on Mars.
 Your team is in charge of setting up the governance of the new colony.
 Your first task is to develop a proposal for a new constitution.
 What are the key elements that will help this new society thrive?
-You might use elements of the U.S. Constitution as a basis for the Mars Constitution, or you might research constitutions from other nations and use parts of many different ones. - In your Constitution Proposal, outline the basic structure of the new Mars government and the key elements related to citizens' rights and freedoms.
+You might use elements of the U.S. Constitution as a basis for the Mars Constitution, or you might research constitutions from other nations and use parts of many different ones.

+In your Constitution Proposal, outline the basic structure of the new Mars government and the key elements related to citizens' rights and freedoms.
 What are the essential features of a civil society?
 Use the political philosophies you've learned about to defend and support your proposal.
 Make sure to cite where your ideas come from, whether they are constitutions from other countries or political philosophers.
 Feel free to use as many modern sources as you like, including political figures from current and recent history.